 The third approach builds on the RNLI’s existing expertise to equip communities with the skills to be resilient to specific drowning risks.
 This could include flood rescue, aquatic survival or beach lifeguarding interventions - ultimately communities will be better trained and equipped to limit the dangers they face locally.

-Where is the RNLI working in 2016?
+Where is the RNLI working?

 More than 90% of drownings occur in low- and middle-income countries where daily life brings men, women and children into contact with open water hazards.